Course - Applied Programming - TDT4114

 - Understanding and applying programming concepts such as lambda expressions, collections, iterators, and list comprehensions.

-- Understanding the principles of object-oriented programming, including inheritance and polymorphism.
+- Understanding the principles of object-oriented programming.

 - Ability to handle data storage and errors, including file handling, persistent storage of information, and exception handling.